• Skip to primary navigation

 Layers of sausage gravy and cheese over eggs and potatoes in a casserole dish.

-Sprinkle the top with plenty of shredded cheese, and bake for one hour in a 350 degree Fahrenheit oven.
+Sprinkle the top with plenty of shredded cheese, and bake for one hour in a 350 degree Fahrenheit preheated oven.

 The breakfast casserole is done when the potatoes are fork-tender, and the cheese is melted and golden on the edges.